orbitmines/archive/projects/_unprocessed/Incoherent Tangents (2022-2024).md

 ---

-Comment discord today: This would make for conceptual continuous movement usint something else in memory to destingiosh recency. ; the torus as 'continuous', additional context allowing for disambiguation of ambiguous points on the torus.
-Extreme signals at the end of the 2d grid seem intuitive in the sense that they'd be the least likely in the space to cause inaccuracies.

-1d vs 2d?
-Pethaps biological practical reasons

-What about the search of a star or black hole in an unusual place ? -

 One tripe around the torus perhaps representing additional resource strains and hence more likely to collapse to a state of confusion?

 ---